mlatcl/mlatcl.github.io/_news/2023-02-27-new-survey-on-doa.md

 In 2022 our group started a collaboration with London-based MLOps startup [Seldon](https://www.seldon.io/) who provide scalable ML inference infrastructure to their customers.
 Together we designed and built the second iteration of their open source ML deployment framework, Seldon Core (SCv2).
 Even though Seldon's main focus is on ML inference, SCv2 can be seen as a general purpose dataflow engine with a particular focus on data centricity.

 SCv2 fully adopts DOA principles.
 Inference graph in SCv2 is represented as decoupled components running on Docker containers that communicate via Apache Kafka topics.
-The evaluation process is fully decentarlised, and the messages are exchanged in an industry-wide standardised protocol for ML inference, [V2 Inference Protocol](https://docs.seldon.io/projects/seldon-core/en/latest/reference/apis/v2-protocol.html).
+The evaluation process is fully decentralised, and the messages are exchanged in an industry-wide standardised protocol for ML inference, [V2 Inference Protocol](https://docs.seldon.io/projects/seldon-core/en/latest/reference/apis/v2-protocol.html).

 You can watch the launch announcement of SCv2 [here](https://www.seldon.io/seldon-core-v2-the-next-generation-open-data-centric-mlops), check out the [docs](https://docs.seldon.io/projects/seldon-core/en/v2/index.html) and play with the [code](https://github.com/SeldonIO/seldon-core/tree/v2).